audathuynh/auth/README.md

 When [JSON Web Tokens - JWT](https://jwt.io) is used to implement the ticket T<sub>CS</sub>, the ticket T<sub>CS</sub> is formulated as a triple of `header`, `payload`, and {header, payload}<sub>K</sub>, where {header, payload}<sub>K</sub> denotes that the information of `header` and `payload` is encrypted by a key `K`.
 {header, payload}<sub>K</sub> can be seen as a signature signed by the authentication server `A`.
-When we design T<sub>CS</sub>, the key `K` can be a secret key in symmetric encryption or a public key in asymmetric encryption.
+The key `K` will be a secret key if the symmetric encryption is used or it will be a public key if the asymmetric encryption is used.

 ### Step 3: C &rarr; S: request, T<sub>CS</sub>

 In the step 3, the client sends requests to the server `S`.
 The ticket T<sub>CS</sub> is attached in each request to the server `S`.
-The server `S` can be a resource server or it can be a gateway server for several resource servers in the architecture of micro-services.
+The server `S` can be a resource service or it can be a gateway server for accessing several resource services in the architecture of micro-services.
 The server `S` needs to verify T<sub>CS</sub> to make sure that the request is authenticated before the server `S` performs the request from the client `C`.
 In the process, the server `S` may need to ask the authentication server `A` to verify the ticket or it may verify the ticket itself, before the server `S` performs the request from `C`.